 As summer arrives in New England, the greens overhead take on a tropical-like quality, transporting me to distant lands of world travels.

 During hikes wildflowers shout their many colors creating a symphony of beauty.
 During beach walks I feel the rhythmic ocean waves calling me to observe many shades of blue -each hue holding a story waiting to be told.

 Through my abstract art, I aim to celebrate and honor this profound interconnectedness with nature.
 I hope that my paintings can serve as a bridge -bringing others closer to the natural world, inspiring them to cherish and protect it.

 Jill Morton is an abstract expressionist artist.
 She grew up in Australia and left there in her twenties to pursue travel and art.
 Jill studied clay in Europe and textiles in Asia.
-Later she ended up pursuing an art education in the U.S. In New York City she obtained a B.F.A. in painting from the School of Visual Arts and two Master’s Degrees, one in art and one in art education from Teachers College, Columbia University.
+In New York City she obtained a B.F.A. in painting from the School of Visual Arts and two Master’s Degrees from Teachers College, Columbia University.

 Jill's paintings are influenced by the abstract women artists of 1950, most notably neo expressionist artist Joan Mitchell.
 Color, mark-making and shape are the most important elements of her work.

 She resides in Connecticut where she taught children’s art for 23 years in public school.
 Jill maintains a studio practice in Bridgeport, Connecticut.
 She has exhibited in New York, Massachusetts and Connecticut.
 Her works reside in private collections across the U.S.